flipstone/jasmine-phantom/README.markdown

 Then run `bundle exec rake jasmine` and check `http://localhost:8888/` to make sure you jasmine specs are passing.

 Download and install the appropriate [PhantomJS](http://code.google.com/p/phantomjs/downloads/list) for your platform.
-Make sure to add it to your `PATH`.
+Make sure to add the directory with the `phantomjs` executable to your `PATH`.

 Finally, run `bundle exec rake jasmine:phantom:ci` and you should see output similar to: